 The best marketing ROI of ANY franchise system, large or small

 Almost all franchise systems charge you a standard percentage based advertising fee.
 Imagine your resale store doing one million dollars a year, and you paying close to 5% in ad funds.
 What could YOU do with $50,000!
-We give you the materials and the knowhow to build your store, and let YOUR money work for YOU!
+We give you the materials and the knowhow to build your business and let YOUR money work for YOU!

 In a nutshell...

 In a nutshell, you can have the best of all worlds with a Hut no. 8 store.
 Our branding for Hut no. 8 is second-to-none.
-Take a look at ANY of stores.
+Take a look at ANY of our stores.
 Unlike our competitors, we don't believe there is any reason that fashion resales need look like a consignment store.
 Our stores look as good as any mall store you will ever see but have been produced on a tiny fraction of the budget of those stores.
 Using our in-house manufacturing facility we can produce branded counters, changing rooms, wall prints, etc. all at a fraction of the cost that our competitors can buy them.

 Due to our size and our corporate structure we can adapt quickly to changes in the marketplace while using the growing number of stores to build awareness and name recognition for our brand.
 By opening a Hut no. 8 store, for a relatively small investment, you can get the help you need to get started, and you can own and operate your own store as your own business.